Modeling and Energy Optimization of LDPC Decoder Circuits with Timing Violations: Performance Analysis

 Figure~\ref{fig:devPr_3-6} shows a similar plot for a $(3,6)$ circuit.
 In this case, $p_\mathrm{nz}(\nu_{i,j}^{(t)},x_i) \approx p_\mathrm{nz}(-\nu_{i,j}^{(t)},x_i)$, and a symmetric deviation model could be appropriate.
 Of course, since it is more general, a WS model is also appropriate.

 Under the assumption that deviations are weakly symmetric, we have

-Therefore, we can combine the $x_i=1$ and $x_i=-1$ data to improve the accuracy of the estimated distributions.
+Therefore, we can combine the $x_i=1$ and $x_i=-1$ data generated by the \gls{MC} simulation to improve the accuracy of the estimated \glspl{pmf}.
+To determine the validity of the WS assumption in a systematic way, we can generate an error metric by applying the WS assumption to one half of the simulation data to predict the other half.
+For all the circuits and operating conditions considered, the mean squared error of the predicted \glspl{pmf} remains below $10^{-3}$.

 Let $p_L$ and $p_H$ be respectively the smallest and largest $p_e^{(t-1)}$ values for which the deviations have been characterized.
-We can generate a conditional distribution for any $p_e^{(t-1)} \in [p_L, p_H]$ by interpolating from the nearest distributions that have been measured.
+We can generate a conditional \gls{pmf} for any $p_e^{(t-1)} \in [p_L, p_H]$ by interpolating from the nearest \glspl{pmf} that have been measured.
 We choose $p_H \geq p_e^{(0)}$ to make sure that the first iteration's deviation is within the characterized range.
-Because messages in the decoder are saturated once they reach the largest magnitude that can be represented, the circuit's switching activity decreases when the message error probability becomes very small.
+Because messages in the decoder are saturated once they reach the largest magnitude that can be represented, and since messages are represented in the CNP in sign \& magnitude format, the circuit's switching activity decreases when the message error probability becomes very small.
 Since timing faults cannot occur when the circuit does not switch, we can expect deviations to be equally or less likely at $p_e^{(t-1)}$ values below $p_L$.
-Therefore, to define the deviation model for $p_e^{(t-1)}<p_L$, we make the pessimistic assumption that the deviation distribution remains the same as for $p_e^{(t-1)}=p_L$.
+Therefore, to define the deviation model for $p_e^{(t-1)}<p_L$, we make the pessimistic assumption that the deviation \gls{pmf} remains the same as for $p_e^{(t-1)}=p_L$.